 - 8 ounces bulk breakfast sausage

-- 2 1/2 Cups turkey or chicken stock
+- 2 to 2 1/2 cups turkey or chicken stock

-Preheat the oven to 300 degrees then butter a 9 x 13 glass baking dish using 1 tablespoon of softened butter.
+- Preheat the oven to 350 degrees then butter a 9 x 13 glass baking dish and set it aside.

-Cut the bread into about 1” cubes then transfer them to rimmed baking sheets in a single layer and bake 30-40 minutes or until toasted, lightly browned and crisp then transfer to a large bowl..
+- Cut the bread into about 1” cubes then transfer the cubes to a rimmed baking sheet in a single layer.
+(I used a combination of white and leftover whole grain bread today).
+Bake the cubes 30 minutes until they're golden and crisp.
+Let them cool completely then transfer to a large bowl.

-Meanwhile, melt the butter in a large skillet add the onion and celery, season lightly with salt and pepper and sauté 8-10 minutes or until the onions have softened.
+- Meanwhile, melt the butter in a large skillet then add the onion and celery, season lightly with salt and pepper and sauté minu4-5 minutes or until the onions have softened.

-Fold in the sage and thyme then pour the butter and vegetables over the bread cubes combining then let it cool to room temp.
+- Add the parsley, sage and thyme then pour the butter and vegetables over the bread cubes and let it cool to room temp.

-Once the stuffing is cool enough to handle with your hands, break up the sausage and fold it into the stuffing, combining with your hands or a fork.
+- Once the stuffing is cool enough to handle with your hands, break up the sausage and fold it into the stuffing, blending with your hands or a fork.

-After 40 minutes, uncover and continue baking 15 minutes more or until it’s cooked through.
+- After 40 minutes, uncover and continue baking 15 minutes more.
+Optional: garnish with additional 1 tablespoon of fresh chopped parsley.